 "Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds

-The verse that God pointed me back to was the passage that partially spurred the institution of this blog in the first place: “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving [emphasis added] let your requests be made known to God.”
-Philippians 4:6-7 (See my About page for more.)
+The verse God pointed me to was the verse above, which partially spurred the genesis of this blog in the first place: “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.”
+Philippians 4:6 (See my About page for more.)

 I am to pray with humility (supplication) and thankfulness.
 What are my two main struggles right now?
 Pride and anxiety.
 Right.
 I am to replace those with humility and thankfulness.
 And the first thing I should do when I’m headed that way is pray.

 Praying first is an act of humility, because to pray is to recognize I am not in control.
 In prayer, I am not to demand things of God.
 I am to make my request known and to submit to His will - and to do this with thankfulness.
 It isn’t a side note.
 Being thankful is another act of humility for me, as I see being thankful as searching for God’s work in my life.
 It points me to the good God has done in my life (the good I can see).
 It shows God has been faithful, and makes it easier to see God will always be faithful.
 Proof of His faithfulness helps in the hard times.

 To help remind me of this, my Biblical Counselor gave me an assignment to write out a short prayer to immediately lift up when I realize I’m struggling, including the following four elements: recognize the temptation to sin; ask for help with it; trust God; and thank God.
 So here is the prayer I wrote:

 “Lord I see this temptation to [insert sin here] and I pray for Your help and guidance.
 Help me to entrust control of this situation to You.
 Thank you for answered prayer.”
 After this, I have a note to look at my short list of thankful things.